Gci04/LightweightAutoencoderApproachForAnomalyDetection/README.md

-# A Lightweight Deep Autoencoder-based Approachfor Unsupervised Anomaly Detection
+# A Lightweight Deep Autoencoder-based Approach for Unsupervised Anomaly Detection